View Document

 1. managing a communication and emergency management plan

-2. strongly recommending all students preparing for international travel complete Preparing for Learning Abroad micro-credential in accordance with the Travel Procedure - Student
+2. strongly recommending all students preparing for international travel complete Preparing for Learning Abroad micro-credential in accordance with the Travel Procedure - Students

 3. confirming students have completed the relevant Sex and Consent module